 Connect to OUR Social Media:

 You can stay informed about undergraduate research activities at OUR in several ways.
-You can sign up for the OUR info listserv (through which you’ll receive the OUR e-newsletter) and read the OUR Blog to learn about different undergraduate research projects, read advice from faculty and get a sense of the range of experiences that are available to you.
+You can sign up for the OUR biweekly e-newsletter and read the OUR Blog to learn about different undergraduate research projects, read advice from faculty and get a sense of the range of experiences that are available to you.
 You can also like us on Facebook and follow us on Twitter!

 Any undergraduate may participate in the general Carolina Research Scholar Program.